City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Results and Evaluation

 \end{itemize}

-\subsection{Reconstruction results}
+\subsection{Reconstruction Results}

-\textbf{Visual results}.
-We have used our method to reconstruct more than 20k buildings from the aforementioned three datasets.
+\textbf{{Visual results}}.
+We have used our method to reconstruct more than 20~k buildings from the aforementioned three datasets.
 For the AHN3~\citep{AHN3_2018} and Vaihingen~\cite{rottensteiner2012isprs} datasets, the provided footprints were used for both building instance segmentation and extrusion of the outer walls.
 Our inferred vertical planes were used to complete the missed inner walls.
 For the DALES~\citep{varney2020dales} dataset, we used the provided instance labels to extract building instances, and we used our inferred vertical walls for the reconstruction.

-Fig.~\ref{fig:city_result} shows the 3D reconstruction of all buildings in a large scene from the AHN3 dataset~\cite{AHN3_2018}.
-The reconstructed building models are simplified polygonal meshes with an average face count of 34.
-To better reveal the quality of our reconstructed building models, we demonstrate in Fig.~\ref{fig:individual_buildings_results} a set of individual buildings reconstructed from the three test datasets.
+Figures~\ref{fig:city_result} and~\ref{fig:city_area} show the 3D reconstruction of all buildings in two large scenes from the AHN3 dataset~\cite{AHN3_2018}.
+For the buildings reconstructed in Figure~\ref{fig:city_result}, their models are simplified polygonal meshes with an average face count of 34.
+To better reveal the quality of our reconstructed building models, we demonstrate in Figure~\ref{fig:individual_buildings_results} a set of individual buildings reconstructed from the three test datasets.
 From these visual results, we can see that although the buildings have diverse structures of different styles, and the input point clouds have varying densities and different levels of noise, outliers, and missing data, our method succeeded in obtaining visually plausible reconstruction results.
-These experiments also indicate that our approach is successful in inferring the vertical planes of buildings from airborne point clouds and it is effective to include these planes in the 3D reconstruction of urban buildings.
+These experiments also indicate that our approach is successful in inferring the vertical planes of buildings from airborne LiDAR point clouds and it is effective to include these planes in the 3D reconstruction of urban buildings.